polyGeek.

 • The hard part was building a task hard enough to measure anything at all.
 Frontier coding models have such a high ceiling on their home turf (bug-finding in a small codebase) that there is no headroom for a stress effect to appear.
 We had to engineer a task into a narrow "solvable-but-hard" band before the instrument had any sensitivity.

 • When we got there, the naive prediction inverted.
 The Anthropic mechanism is "desperation → take a shortcut."
-What we see under pressure is the opposite texture: the model grinds harder — roughly 2× the effort before it falls back — rather than cutting corners faster.
+What we saw under pressure was the opposite texture: the model grinds harder — roughly 2× the effort before it falls back — rather than cutting corners faster.

-We are at n≈4 clean trials per condition in the regime that matters.
-This is a lead, not a result.
-We report no p-value because none would be defensible.
-Here is the whole arc anyway, because the arc is the interesting part.
+Final counts in the regime that matters: n=6 clean trials each for calm and panic, n=3 for playful.
+This is a result, not a powered study.
+Here is the whole arc, because the arc is the interesting part.

 1. The question